preservim/vim-markdown/README.md

 - `:Toct`: Same as `:Toc` but in a new tab.
 - `:Tocv`: Same as `:Toc` for symmetry with `:Toch` and `Tocv`.

+- `:SetexToAtx`:

+    Convert all Setex style headers in buffer to Atx.

+    If a range is given, e.g. hit `:` from visual mode, only operate on the range.

+- `:HeaderDecrease`:

+    Decrease level of all headers in buffer: `h2` to `h1`, `h3` to `h2`, etc.

+    If range is given, only operate in the range.

+    If an `h1` would be decreased, abort.

+    For simplicity of implementation, Setex headers are converted to Atx.

+- `:HeaderIncrease`: Analogous to `:HeaderDecrease`, but increase levels instead.

 ## Credits

 The main contributors of vim-markdown are: